erfangc/goals-based-wealth-engine/README.md

 # Before you run the server check list

  - AWS AccessSecretKey and AccessKeyId to the correct account.
 We use DynamoDB to store assets / asset time series
- > Contact erfangc@gmail.com for an IAM user to get your accessKey
+ > Contact @erfangc for an IAM user to get your accessKey or IAM user

- - Run a PostgresSQL database locally, on the macOS you can download PostgreSQL [here](https://www.postgresql.org/download/macosx/)

  - Ensure you have IntelliJ installed

 # How to run the server